Notice of Pre-AIA or AIA Status

 Claims 1-11 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea) without significantly more.

-As to claim 1, the claim recites “A method for verifying and/or validating whether a technical system fulfills a desired criterion, wherein the technical system emits output signals based on input signals supplied to the technical system, the method comprising the following steps:
+As to claim 1, the claim recites “A method for verifying and/or validating whether a technical system fulfills a criterion, wherein the technical system emits output signals based on input signals supplied to the technical system, the method comprising the following steps:

 b. obtaining a plurality of validation measurements, wherein each validation measurement includes a measurement input and a measurement output, wherein the measurement output is obtained from a component of the technical system for the measurement input when the measurement input is provided to the component;

-c. for each respective component of the components, training a respective machine learning model to predict measurement outputs of the respective component based on inputs of the respective component, wherein at least parts of the validation measurements are used as training dataset and wherein the respective machine learning model corresponds to the model obtained for the respective component;
+c. for each respective component of the plurality of components, training a respective machine learning model to predict measurement outputs of the respective component based on inputs of the respective component, wherein at least parts of the validation measurements are used as a training dataset and wherein the respective machine learning model corresponds to the model obtained for the respective component;

 d. obtaining first test outputs from a last model of the models based on test inputs, wherein the first test outputs are obtained by propagating the test inputs through the connection of the models;